Towards Stability of Parameter-Free Optimization: Introduction

 To tackle this problem, we first explore how to systematically evaluate the effectiveness of parameter-free optimizers.
-Existing approaches mainly adopted the classical evaluation criteria, including \textit{convergence speed} and \textit{solution quality}~~\cite{kingma2014adam, liu2023sophia} for optimizers.
-However, in the context of parameter-free optimizers, limiting the validation to these two aspects has hindered researchers and engineers from confidently applying these optimizers to more complicated real-world tasks.
-Given a parameter-free optimizer is inherently expected to generalize to unseen optimization problems, it is critical to collectively measure how it consistently behaves across a spectrum of optimization problems.
+Existing approaches mainly use the classical evaluation criteria, including \textit{convergence speed} and \textit{solution quality}~\citep{kingma2014adam, liu2023sophia} for optimizers.
+However, in the context of parameter-free optimizers, limiting evaluation to these two aspects has hindered researchers and engineers from confidently applying these optimizers to more complicated real-world tasks.
+Given that a parameter-free optimizer is inherently expected to generalize to unseen optimization problems, it is critical to evaluate whether it performs consistently across a spectrum of optimization problems.
 To this end, we introduce an additional novel evaluation criterion, \textit{reliability}, for parameter-free training methods.
-This criterion evaluates whether a parameter-free optimizer consistently exhibits performances close to the best manually tuned optimizer across various optimization problems.
-Table~\ref{tab_intro_probility} summarizes our experimental findings on reliability evaluation.
+This criterion evaluates whether a parameter-free optimizer consistently achieves performance close to that of the best manually tuned optimizer across various optimization problems.

-In this paper, we design a novel algorithm that leverages the ability of tuning-free convergence of AdaGrad-Norm~\cite{duchi2011adaptive, ward2020adagrad, mcmahan2010adaptive, wang2023convergence}.
-Specifically, we formally define a golden step size of AdaGrad-Norm, drawing insights to preserve the ability of tuning-free convergence and approximate the optimal step size in expectation across various optimization problems.
-Subsequently, we derive the solution for the golden step size, which is independent of problem-specific properties, and integrate it into AdaGrad-Norm, resulting in our first parameter-free optimizer (Algorithm~\ref{alg_god}).
-By deeply integrating the derived golden step size with the Adam, we further introduce an Adam-like parameter-free method named \textsc{AdamG} (Algorithm~\ref{alg_adamg}).
-Compared to existing parameter-free optimization methods, our proposed \textsc{AdamG} stably outperforms all the baselines across various optimization tasks and achieves performance that closely aligns with the best performance achieved by manually tuning Adam.
+In this paper, we design a novel algorithm that leverages AdaGrad-Norm's tuning-free convergence~\citep{duchi2011adaptive, ward2020adagrad, mcmahan2010adaptive, wang2023convergence}.
+Specifically, we formally define a golden step size for AdaGrad-Norm, drawing insights to preserve the ability of tuning-free convergence and approximate the optimal step size in expectation across various optimization problems.
+Subsequently, we derive the golden step size, which is independent of problem-specific properties, and integrate it into AdaGrad-Norm, resulting in our first parameter-free optimizer (Algorithm~\ref{alg_god}).
+By deeply integrating the derived golden step size into Adam, we further introduce an Adam-like parameter-free method named \textsc{AdamG} (Algorithm~\ref{alg_adamg}).
+Compared to existing parameter-free optimization methods, our proposed \textsc{AdamG} consistently outperforms all the baselines across various optimization tasks and achieves performance that closely aligns with the performance of the best manually tuned Adam configuration.